This passage occurs for Advent 1, year A. I don't normally preach on this passage because

 BDAG has some helpful insight (as usual)

-"On one hand the word served as a sacred expression for the coming of a hidden divinity, who makes his presence felt by a revelation of his power, or whose presence is celebrated in the cult)."
+- "On one hand the word served as a sacred expression for the coming of a hidden divinity, who makes his presence felt by a revelation of his power, or whose presence is celebrated in the cult."

-"On the other hand, it became the official term for a visit of a person of high rank, especially of kings and emperors visiting a province."
+- "On the other hand, it became the official term for a visit of a person of high rank, especially of kings and emperors visiting a province."

 Is Christ speaking about his spiritual presence among us?
 It sounds more like the final victory procession.
 If one wants to know what this looks like, one can turn to apocalyptic parts of the New Testament.
 Or just read the triumphal entry of Jesus into Jerusalem (Palm Sunday).
 This Sunday might be interesting to build off of Christ the King.
 What kind of triumphal procession does Jesus normally take?
 Fascinatingly, in the Middle Ages, the preaching text for Advent 1 was the Palm Sunday passage!

 κατακλυσμος (literally, cataclysm; 24:38, 39) Jesus references a time of great destruction in which the righteous are saved through the ark.
 This is hard; but is it meant to point out the destruction or ultimate salvation?
 To what extent is destruction a part of creation?
+How can we get to the new creation without the old creation dying?

 Lastly, παραλαμβανω and αφιημι (24:40, 41) These words are an interesting pairing.
 They could mean "taken and left behind."
 But they can just as easily mean "received and forgiven."